Christians: "Good People" With "Good Hearts?"

 As I discussed this topic with some friends, an example was given to me which caused me to pause and reflect on it.
 In essence, it was said, let's use a real life family.
 If I, as a father, call my child good, and praise him for being good, he then comes to believe he is good, and can declare he is good, because his father has called him good, and there is nothing wrong with that.
 And, I don't think our Father in Heaven wants us, as His kids, to call ourselves dirty, rotten sinners either.
 At first, this seemed plausible to me.
 However, if we carry out this analogy from the point of view we are discussing, it falls apart.
 Using this example, if we tell our child that he is "good" from our viewpoint as the father, and he should not call or think of himself as a dirty, rotten sinner because he is our kid, then we would also have to state the opposite viewpoint from a Godly perspective... i.e. those who aren't my kids ARE dirty, rotten sinners because I am not their father.
 In other words... as children of God (Christians), we are better than those who aren't (non-Christians).
 As I have already stated, I just see this as wrong from a Biblical perspective.

 *** Note: Clearly we need to exhort, praise, and affirm our children for who they are, for their positive actions, and when they attempt to live in a way they see as good.
-I am simply saying that these actions do not change the fact that we are all born as sinners (Ps 51:5)(Isa 48:8) and need Jesus' imputed righteousness to make us acceptable to our Father in Heaven.
+I am simply saying that these actions do not change the fact that they are sinners, and need Jesus' imputed righteousness to make them acceptable to our Father in Heaven.

 David's words were a part of a thanksgiving song to God for victory over his enemies.
 What David is saying, I believe is to contrast his motives and desires for serving the Lord against those of the Lord's enemies.
 He realized that the Lord gave him the victory, that he obeyed the Lord's directives during the fight, that he sought God's will during the fight, and that God rewarded him for his faithfulness.
 It wasn't about David himself being better than his enemies (because God had chosen him), but it was about his blamelessness in his conduct vs that of his enemies.
 (Note: One commentary claims that these are prophetic verses not even pertaining to David.)